Wandalen/wProto/doc/eng/tutorial/InstancesConstruction.md

 Types of arguments and their amount are as expected.

 ### Method `init` is called
 Method `init` in the class prototype is called with given context and arguments.
-It's optional method to initialize instance with options.
+It's the optional method to initialize an instance with options.

 ### The routine `_.workpiece.construct` standardizes constructors.
 It makes their execution the same and anticipated.
 Code becomes reusable and functional.